peknight/fp/README.md

 * an operation `combine` (or `op` in fpinscala) with type `(A, A) => A`
 * an element `empty` (or `zero` in fpinscala) of type `A`

+In *Functional Programming in Scala*:
+A monoid is a type together with a binary operation (`op`) over that type, satisfying associativity and having an identity element (`zero`)

 Here is a simplified version of the difinition from Cats: